GPS tracking - user manual

 Tap on the “list” button to see all the tracks in this trip:

-In this list of tracks that belong under the trip, you can also swipe right or left on the track to reveal track options as assigning category , moving to other trip or attaching/pinning to the live map.
+In this list of tracks that belong under the trip, you can also swipe right or left on the track to reveal track options such as assigning a category , moving to another trip, or attaching/pinning to the live map.

 SHARING TRIPS